randolphwanjiru/DSP3402_FINAL/README.md

 ![UTALOGO](https://github.com/randolphwanjiru/DSP3402/assets/107207718/7c99a2e5-fd3b-4572-9ec4-467c24b5030b)

 # Natural Language Processing with Disaster Tweets

-* **One Sentence Summary** Ex: This challenge aims to predict whether tweets are about real disasters or not by leveraging NLP techniques. https://www.kaggle.com/competitions/nlp-getting-started/overview
+This challenge aimed to predict whether certain tweets were bout real disasters or not by implementing NLP techniques. https://www.kaggle.com/competitions/nlp-getting-started/overview

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks/challenge** I Categorized tweets into two classes which were those related to actual disasters and those that were not related
-  * **Your approach** I then used the textual data from the tweets and used different NLP techqniques.
-This was a classification task where different machine learning models were used to identify the tweets more accurately
-  * **Summary of the performance achieved** The best performing model was the logistic regression model that scored 0.7493837304847988 while the Multinomial Naive Bayes model scored  0.7463203463203464
+ I Categorized tweets into two classes which were those related to actual disasters and those that were not related I then used the textual data from the tweets and used different NLP techqniques.
+This was a classification task where different machine learning models were used to identify the tweets more accurately The best performing model was the logistic regression model that scored 0.7493834 while the Multinomial Naive Bayes model scored 0.746320. when submittled into Kaggle it scored %79.558

 ## Summary of Workdone